PROFESSIONAL DEVELOPMENT

 Course Description:

-This 2-day course is designed to provide participants with the latest evidence and foundation to efficiently evaluate and treat common peripheral, central and non-otologic vestibular disorders.
+This 15 credit course is presented in 1.5 days on site attendance.
+Of these 15 credit hours, 2.5 hours are in a distance learning format.
+Course is designed to provide participants with the latest evidence and foundation to efficiently evaluate and treat common peripheral and central disorders PLUS additional content on physiology of concussion and specific assessment and treatment planning.
 This comprehensive program will place emphasis on understanding vestibular anatomy, physiology, and pathophysiology in order to develop effective and evidence based therapeutic interventions.
-This program will feature an integrated format of lecture, lab, case studies, and open discussion.
-(Click here to view brochure)
+This program will feature an integrated format of lecture, lab, case studies, and open discussion. (click here to view brochure)

 About the Instructors: